Fastest Zero-Waste Gift Wrapping Using Cloth

 My family has never had a problem handing the reusable cloth wrappings from their gifts back to me.
 But some readers have voiced concern about the awkward moment you ask for your wrappings to be returned.

+The easiest thing to do is use reusable wrapping only for gifts for immediate family that are actually living in your home.
 That way there’s no awkward moment of asking for wrappings to be returned.
 Those reusable cloths will just all be gathered up, folded and stored away until next year.

 If, like me, your extended family knows of your crunchiness it’s still easy to get those reusable gift wrap cloths returned as well.
 If you will be present when they unwrap their gift (as opposed to mailing it to another state, etc) then they can just return the wrappings after their gift is opened.